Hiring an Indonesian Maid in Singapore

 The Ministry of Manpower requires you to buy a security bond as well as medical and personal accident insurance for your maid.
-If your maid is a first-timer in Singapore, you will also need to register her for the Settling-in Programme (which she must attend within three working days after arriving, while she must also undergo a medical examination within two weeks).
+If your maid is a first-timer in Singapore, you will also need to register her for the Settling-in Programme (which she must attend within 3 working days after arriving, while she must also undergo a medical examination within two weeks).

 After her arrival, you will need to finalise the work permit for your helper, a process which can be done online.
 She may also need to have fingerprints and a photo taken, in accordance with her temporary work permit.

 Costs to consider as an employer

 While the government in Singapore does not set a minimum wage for foreign domestic maids, the Indonesian government requires that their maids be paid at least $550 a month.
-This is the same rate applicable to Filipino domestic helpers have a minimum rate of HK$570, those rates are higher than the rates of other nationalities.
+Filipino domestic helpers have a minimum rate of HK$570, those rates are higher than the rates of other nationalities.

 Nevertheless, employers in Singapore pay on average higher than this rate.
 A report by HelperChoice found that the average domestic helper salary in Singapore is $597.
 As an employer, you are free to decide on a suitable salary with your helper, provided it at least meets Indonesia’s minimum wage requirements.

 If your helper is coming from Indonesia (as opposed to a local transfer), you will need to buy her a travel ticket.
 A return flight from Jakarta can cost as little as $100, while return flights from Surabaya can be found from $190.